psaikido/hugle.uk/pages/suttas/mn/122-greater-discourse-on-voidness.md

 title: "MN 122 Maha-sunnyata: Greater Discourse on Voidness"
 ---

-The Buddha finds Ananda living with a lot of monks.
-'Ananada, a bikkhu does not shine by taking delight in company'.
+The Buddha finds Ānanda living with a lot of monks. 'Ānanda, a bikkhu does not shine by taking delight in company'.
 One who does so can't attain the bliss of renunciation, seclusion, peace or enlightenment.

-'I do not see even a single form, Ananda, from the change and alteration of which there would not arise sorrow [...] and despair in one who lusts for it and takes delight in it.'
+'I do not see even a single form, Ānanda, from the change and alteration of which there would not arise sorrow [...] and despair in one who lusts for it and takes delight in it.'

-'However, Ananda, there is this abiding discovered by the
+'However, Ānanda, there is this abiding discovered by the
 Tathagata: to enter and abide in voidness internally by giving no attention to all signs'.